HL7/davinci-ecdx/input/pagecontent/task-based-conformance.md

 ### Introduction

 CDex Task-based transactions have many optional capabilities.
 Systems may choose some or all of these capabilities and implement any combination.
 Refer to the CDex [CapabilityStatements] resources for conformance expectations for the various actors and roles.
-In contrast to the expectations in the CDex CapabilityStatements, Systems **SHOULD** define what they support in their local capability statement in one or more of the following ways:
+In contrast to the expectations in the CDex CapabilityStatements, Systems **SHOULD** define what they support in their local capability statement in one or more of the following ways:<sup>[§][CONF-078]</sup>

 1. (Preferred) Formally derived implementable profile from [CDex Task Data Request Profile]
 2. Document their systems' capabilities for requesting attachments in `CapabilityStatement.rest.resource.documentation` for the Task resource.